omerien2/twitch-plays-undertale/README.md

 [More documentation in the central wiki.](https://gitlab.com/controlmypc/docs/-/wikis/documentation/Script)

+(This is a fork of https://gitlab.com/cmpcsg/TwitchPlays.
+The history of the repo is still here.)
+(This is basically their stuff but with some commands deleted.)

 # TwitchPlays

-The script that allows controlling of a pc remotely through a Twitch chat.
+The script that allows controlling of ~~a pc~~ Undertale remotely through a Twitch chat.
 Started as an overhaul update to DougDoug TwitchPlays script.

 # NOTICE: Under the license, you must disclose the source of this code in all usages.